Dominikwigh/python-math/README.md

 * Heroku

 ## Credits ##
-The code for the time was taken from [W3docs](https://www.w3docs.com/snippets/python/how-do-i-measure-elapsed-time-in-python.html/ "W3docs")
+* The code for the time was taken from [W3docs](https://www.w3docs.com/snippets/python/how-do-i-measure-elapsed-time-in-python.html/ "W3docs")
-The code for display intro function and menu list was taken from [W3resource](https://www.w3resource.com/python-exercises/math/python-math-exercise-63.php/ "W3resource")
+* The code for display intro function and menu list was taken from [W3resource](https://www.w3resource.com/python-exercises/math/python-math-exercise-63.php/ "W3resource")
-[W3Schools](https://www.w3schools.com/python/default.asp/ "W3Schools") used to reserch different syntaxes.
+* [W3Schools](https://www.w3schools.com/python/default.asp/ "W3Schools") used to reserch different syntaxes.
+* The template used for this project was the Code Institute python template.

 ## Acknowledgements ##
 Big thank you to my mentor Rory Patrick for all the help throught the project.